Calc72/Chess/README.md

   Available moves show up as light green squares, click on a light green square to move your piece there.
   En Passant and Castle moves show up as yellow squares, click on the square to perform the move.

   Press Space to make the robot execute a single move.
-The robot only works for the black team.
+The robot works for both teams.

   There is a panel on the bottom with four buttons, click a button to activate its function.
   Only one button may be pressed at a time, and selecting a second button will deselect the first one.